kuznetckiy/Geoscan_Lite_eng/uav.rst

    Locking the loop in the lock

 .. note:: Make sure the release system lock is securely locked.
-To do that, take parachute canopy and make some short sharp jerks.
+To do that, take the parachute dome and make some short sharp jerks.

 6) Carrfully pack the ropes of parachute system and rigging lines.